 This bustling metropolis is the capital of Spain.
-While it’s no Manhattan, Madrid is bursting with culture and offers an array of entertainment options.
-Whether you’re an art enthusiast, a thrill-seeker, or a party animal, Madrid has something for you.
+While it’s no Manhattan, Madrid offers a wide variety of culture and entertainment options.
+Whether you’re an art buff, a thrill-seeker, or a party animal, Madrid has something for you.

 How to Get to Madrid